IHE/ITI.PCF/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The controlling Organization has identified various roles that would have access for given purpose, and has mechanisms in place to prevent any in appropriate use.
-This is distinct from the previous use-case in that the roles and purpose are not limited to Clinical and Treatment.
+This is distinct from the previous use case in that the roles and purpose are not limited to Clinical and Treatment.

 **Main Flow**: